whiplashomega/elthelas2/data/spellsv2/lightning-bolt.markdown

 **Damage**: [ { "dice": "8d6", "label": "lightning", "damagebonus": 0, "addstat": false, "prof": false, "higherlevels": "1d6" } ]

-A stroke of lightning forming a line 100 feet long and 5 feet wide blasts out from you in a direction you choose.
+A stroke of lightning forming a line 30m long and 1m wide blasts out from you in a direction you choose.
 Each creature in the line must make a Dexterity saving throw.
 A creature takes 8d6 lightning damage on a failed save, or half as much damage on a successful one.

 The lightning ignites flammable objects in the area that aren't being worn or carried.